BSC-ES/providentia/docs/source/ERA5-download.md

 This dataset contains single-level data.

-Only hourly data is available in this dataset.
-You must set `resolution = hourly` in your configuration file; otherwise, the download will not work.
+### Mandatory fields

-### Mandatory fields for regional reanalysis data
+Only hourly global data is available in this dataset.
+You must set `resolution = hourly` and `domain = global` in your configuration file; otherwise, the download will not work.

 ```ini
 model = era5_reanalysis